Mengmeiivy/machine-learning-small-project/README.md

 # machine-learning-small-projects
-Here lists a series of small projects I did for the Machine Learning Class:
+Here lists a series of small projects I did for the Machine Learning Class